Individual Triple Chocolate Pies

 HOW TO MAKE TRIPLE CHOCOLATE PIES

-To make the Oreo crust, preheat your oven to 350°F and grease your mini tart pans.
+Preheat your oven to 350°F and grease your mini tart pans or ramekins.

-Bake your crusts for seven minutes.
-If the crusts puff during baking, gently press them down with the flat bottom of a glass or metal cup, and allow them to cool completely.
-You’ve now made the base of your triple chocolate pies!
+Bake your crusts for seven minutes on a baking sheet.
+If the crusts puff during baking, gently press them down the centers with a spoon, and allow them to cool completely.

-To assemble, remove the crusts from the pans by gently pressing the sides and loosening the bottoms with a knife.
-When the brownie and crust are fully cooled, spread the whipped ganache over each pie.
+Once removed from the pan, divide and spread the whipped milk chocolate ganache over each pie.
 For a finishing touch, crumble extra Oreo cookies or grate chocolate over the top.
-Enjoy your small batch triple chocolate pies!

 3 reasons you’ll love these triple chocolate pies